tudor1204/GoogleCloudPlatform/whereami/README.md

 }
 ```

+Currently, running `whereami` on Cloud Run does not work in gRPC mode.

 #### Buildpacks

 If you'd like to build & publish via Google's [buildpacks](https://github.com/GoogleCloudPlatform/buildpacks), something like this should do the trick (leveraging the local `Procfile`) from this directory: